customerio/customerio-ruby/readme.markdown

 ### Setup

-Create an instance of the client with your [customer.io](http://customer.io) credentials which can be found in your [customer.io settings](https://app.customer.io/settings).
+Create an instance of the client with your [customer.io](http://customer.io) credentials which can be found on the [customer.io integration screen](https://manage.customer.io/integration).

 If you're using Rails, create an initializer `config/initializers/customerio.rb`: